Important information for Manulife mutual fund investors who are U.S. taxpayers

 Effective for 2013 and subsequent years, U.S. taxpayers holding investments in Canadian Funds (“U.S. Holders”) are required to file Form 8621 to report their investment in a PFIC.
 Please see below a link to the IRS Form 8621, “Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.”

 It is not mandatory for a Canadian Fund to provide PFIC Annual Information Statements.
-Manulife Investments has been providing this optional service to U.S. taxpayers investing in our Funds since the 2014 taxation year.
-We have developed our selection of Funds for 2019 based on the type and size of Funds for which we expect there will be a demand for this tax information by U.S. taxpayers.
+Manulife Investment Management has been providing this optional service to U.S. taxpayers investing in our Funds since the 2014 taxation year.
+We have developed our selection of Funds for 2022 based on the type and size of Funds for which we expect there will be a demand for this tax information by U.S. taxpayers.
 For Funds that do not have PFIC Annual Information Statements, U.S. taxpayers can choose to report on their investments under the Mark-to-Market regime or the default Excess Distribution method.
 In all cases, investors should speak to their U.S. tax advisor to determine the best way to proceed based on their personal circumstances.

 What approaches can be used by U.S. taxpayers to report income for U.S. tax purposes for their PFIC investments?